Austin, Texas: Cycling and walking

 The city's bike advocacy organization is Bike Austin.
 BikeTexas, a state-level advocacy organization, also has its main office in Austin.

 Bicycles are a popular transportation choice among students, faculty, and staff at the University of Texas.
 According to a survey done at the University of Texas, 57% of commuters bike to campus.

-The City of Austin and CapMetro jointly own a bike-sharing service, CapMetro Bike, which is available in and around downtown.
-The service is a franchise of BCycle, a national bike sharing network owned by Trek Bicycle, and is operated by local nonprofit organization Bike Share of Austin.
-Until 2020 the service was known as Austin BCycle.
+The City of Austin and CapMetro jointly operate CapMetro Bikeshare, a public bike-sharing system of electric-assist bikes in central Austin that connects riders to transit stations.
+CapMetro Bikeshare was formerly known as MetroBike and, before that, Austin BCycle.
 In 2018, Lime began offering dockless bikes, which do not need to be docked at a designated station.

 In 2018, scooter-sharing companies Lime and Bird debuted rentable electric scooters in Austin.
 The city briefly banned the scooters — which began operations before the city could implement a permitting system — until the city completed development of their "dockless mobility" permitting process on May 1, 2018.
 Dockless electric scooters and bikes are banned from Austin city parks and the Ann and Roy Butler Trail and Boardwalk.
 For the 2018 Austin City Limits Music Festival, the city of Austin offered a designated parking area for dockless bikes and scooters.